adrianolisboa/bash/README.md

 		BASH_LOAD_ROOT=/path/to/where/bash/project/is
 		. ${BASH_LOAD_ROOT}/load_bash

-Than `load_bash` takes care of loading all scripts, aliases and etc. Every directory defined in  `load_bash` will be sourced recursively.
+Than `load_bash` takes care of loading all functions, aliases and etc. Every directory defined in  `load_bash` will be sourced recursively.

 ### Credits